m-yasir/primer-app/README.md

-# Forward and Reverse DNA Primer App
+# PRIMeasy.
+- An app made to make calculating primers easy
-An app made for Biosciences conference
+- Originally made for Biosciences and Computer science research collaboration.